buggins/dlangui/README.md

 Main features:

-* Crossplatform (Win32 and Linux are supported in current version); can use SDL2 as a backend.
+* Crossplatform (Win32, OSX, and Linux are supported in current version); can use SDL2 as a backend.
 * Mostly inspired by Android UI API (layouts, styles, two phase layout, ...)
 * Supports highly customizable UI themes and styles
 * Supports internationalization
 * Hardware acceleration using OpenGL (when built with version USE_OPENGL)
-* Fallback to pure Win32 API / SDL / XCB when OpenGL is not available (e.g. opengl dynamic library cannot be loaded)
+* Fallback to pure Win32 API / SDL / X11 when OpenGL is not available (e.g. opengl dynamic library cannot be loaded)
 * Actually it's a port (with major refactoring) of GUI library for cross platform OpenGL based implementation of Cool Reader app project from C++.
 * Non thread safe - all UI operations should be preformed in single thread